shyam-skk/Climate-forecasting-using-Time-series-analysis/README.md

 # Time-series-forecasting
-Time Series Fore Casting on Climate and Deceases data
+Time Series Fore Casting on Climate and diseases data